-Since it is baked in a loaf pan, sometimes, it gets called a lemon loaf cake at my house.
-It is also known as lemon bread, lemon loaf, and that really good lemon cake thing you make.
+This lemony sweet treat is also known as lemon bread, lemon cake, and mostly that really good lemon cake thing you make.

 This is perfect with hot coffee and tea.

 The bright lemon flavor fits nicely on brunch tables during the spring and the summer.